MichalDucher/Users/README.md

 A class annotated with `@ControllerAdvice` to handle exceptions globally.
 It contains methods to handle different types of exceptions, including `UserNotFoundException`, and returns appropriate HTTP responses with error messages.

 ### 3. UserNameAlreadyExistsException
-A custom exception thrown when the provided username is already taken while updating user or creating new one.
+A custom exception thrown when the provided username is already taken when updating user or creating new one.

 ## Tests